tjroeder/rails-engine/README.md

 Once cloned, you'll have a new local copy in the directory you ran the clone command in.

 2. Change to the project directory:<br>
-In terminal, use `$cd` to navigate to the Bulk Discounts project directory.
+In terminal, use `$cd` to navigate to the Rails Engine project directory.

 ```shell
 $ cd rails-engine